Texas Southern beats Mount St. Mary’s 60-52 in NCAA opener

 Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeast Conference Tournament to make the 68-team field and made a gallant effort against the Tigers.

-Texas Southern: Jones now has first tourney win with the Tigers and just the third ever by a Southwestern Athletic Conference champion.
+Texas Southern: Jones now has first tourney win with the Tigers and just the third ever by a SWAC champion.
 While Texas Southern found a way to advance, it needs to play much better to compete with the Wolverines.

 THE ROAD